Orpius/SDK/docs/UserGuide/index.md

 Orpius provides team collaboration across time zones;
 agents are aware of the time zone of each team member.
 This allows agents to coordinate activities based on expected working hours for example.
-Agents with access to the Notifier tool gain this team awareness - allowing them to notify other team members during an activity.
+Agents with access to the Notifier tool gain this team awareness;
+allowing them to notify other team members during an activity.

 ### Leveraging Team Awareness in an Interactive Chat